groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.metadata/ebookdocumentinfo/pagecount/_index.md

 ### Remarks

-eBook documents usually have no fixed pages and thus page count.
+e-Book documents usually have no fixed pages and thus page count.
 In case of ePub it is possible to calculate a number of chapters.
 However, the MOBI and AZW3 formats have no chapters either, so this number is calculated from standard page size set to A4 in portrait orientation.

 ### See Also